 Baci® Perugina® consolidates its role as a romantic messenger of love by becoming the gift of lovers in love.
 Baci® Perugina® is the sweetest way to say "I love you" thanks to its love note, the double covering of Luisa® chocolate that coats a crunchy whole hazelnut and a soft hazelnut grains and cocoa inner.

 Baci® Perugina® reaches Italian TV.
 In the television adverts for “Carosello” the likes of Vittorio Gassman and Frank Sinatra were chosen to star in it.
-The voices and Baci® Perugina® have Italian origin and international success in common.
+The voices and Baci® Perugina® have international success in common.
 In the chocolate boxes, you can find discount vouchers to purchase of the singers' records.

 "The most romantic contest in the world" is that lovers who buy Baci® Perugina® can win a romantic cruise for two people and enjoy a dream trip.